-- A. Sequentially number the transmittal form.
-Revise submittals with original number and a sequential alphabetic suffix. - B. Identify Project, Contractor, Subcontractor or supplier; pertinent drawing and detail number, and specification section number, as appropriate on each copy. - C. Apply Contractor's stamp, signed or initialed certifying that review, approval, verification of Products required, field dimensions, adjacent construction Work, and coordination of information is in accordance with the requirements of the Work and Contract Documents. - D. Deliver submittals to Architect at business address. - E. Schedule submittals to expedite the Project, and coordinate submission of related items. - F. For each submittal for review, allow 10 days excluding delivery time to and from the Contractor. - G. Identify variations from Contract Documents and Product or system limitations that may be detrimental to successful performance of the completed Work. - H. Provide space for Contractor and Architect review stamps. - I. When revised for resubmission, identify all changes made since previous submission. - J. Distribute reviewed submittals as appropriate.
-Instruct parties to promptly report any inability to comply with requirements. - K. Submittals not requested will not be recognized or processed.
+- A. Transmit each submittal with a copy of approved submittal form. - B. Sequentially number the transmittal form.
+Revise submittals with original number and a sequential alphabetic suffix. - C. Identify Project, Contractor, Subcontractor or supplier; pertinent drawing and detail number, and specification section number, as appropriate on each copy. - D. Apply Contractor's stamp, signed or initialed certifying that review, approval, verification of Products required, field dimensions, adjacent construction Work, and coordination of information is in accordance with the requirements of the Work and Contract Documents. - E. Deliver submittals to Architect at business address. - F. Schedule submittals to expedite the Project, and coordinate submission of related items. - G. For each submittal for review, allow 10 days excluding delivery time to and from the Contractor. - H. Identify variations from Contract Documents and Product or system limitations that may be detrimental to successful performance of the completed Work. - I. Provide space for Contractor and Architect review stamps. - J. When revised for resubmission, identify all changes made since previous submission. - K. Distribute reviewed submittals as appropriate.
+Instruct parties to promptly report any inability to comply with requirements. - L. Submittals not requested will not be recognized or processed.